MicrosoftDocs/xamarin-communitytoolkit/docs/views/statelayout.md

 ```

 ## Properties

-The following properties are available on the `StateLayout` object.
+The following properties are available on the `StateLayout` object:

 |Property  |Type  |Description  |
 |---------|---------|---------|